 The safety requirements applicable to fiber discs and their backing pads are laid down in the EN 13743 standard.
 The maximum surface speed (maximum operating speed) for fiber discs is 80 m/s.

 As they can be combined with a wide range of grain types and backing pad versions, fiber discs have an extensive scope of applications ranging from rough machining to finish grinding of surfaces.
 The benefits fiber discs offer over abrasive mop discs and grinding discs are the elasticity of the backing, resulting in excellent adaptability, a fine and uniform scratch pattern (compared to grinding discs) and, first and foremost, their more affordable price.

 Their downsides in contrast with abrasive mop discs lie in their inferior service life and their relatively high sensitivity to moisture and temperature.

 According to the abrasives grain, fiber disc include Aluminum Oxide, Silicon Carbide,

 Zirconia, Ceramic and so on.

-The hole pattern of fiber disc include center round holes and center star shape hole.
+The hole pattern of carbon fiber disc include center round holes and center star shape hole.

-The thickness of fiber disc include 0.6mm and 0.8mm.
+The thickness of fiberglass grinding discs include 0.6mm and 0.8mm.

-The application of fiber disc usually include grinding wood, metal.
+The application of carbon fiber disk usually include grinding wood, metal.